lukasborawski/bigos/README.md

 <!-- baseline -->
 <section class="box-vertical_align_baseline"></section>
 ```
 Remember that all alinged elements should have set `inline-block` value for `display` property.
-You can achieve this by using inline class modifire - look below.
+You can achieve this by using inline class modifier - look below.

 ---

 **Box with inline elements**

-OK, you have simple modifire `inline` and two options to set all first level children or selected one as a `inline-block` element.
+OK, you have simple modifier `inline` and two options to set all first level children or selected one as a `inline-block` element.

 Usage: